 I don’t know if I ever documented this or not.
 But back in college we had a PDP-11/40 (or maybe 45).
-Some courses required a computer credit.
+Many degrees (including non computer) required a computer credit.
 The main computer courses were on the IBM mainframe.
 That probably would have been a steep introduction to computers.
 Programs were punched to cards, then read by a card reader.
 But the PDP-11/40 ran RSTS/E and you used Basic-Plus to program it.
 The programs were coded interactively on a terminal.
 So it was a fairly popular course for…computer and non computer people.

 Hence, there were long lines of people waiting to get a terminal.
 The department hired student/tutors to check people in on a terminal and they would have 30 min before these “monitors” would tell them their time was up.
 Eventually I got a job as a tutor/monitor.
 I would shut the 11/40 down at night and lock up the room.
 I would also boot it up on the weekends.
 I had full access to the computer and manuals, regular students didn’t have access to and the mighty 1,2 account.
 Having access to 1,2 was like having access to root on Linux.
 So I learned much more about RSTS…than most.